pchanial/python-for-data-scientists/_sources/ndarray.txt

   :itemsize: number of bytes of one element
   :nbytes: number of bytes of all elements

+.. note:: The ``len`` function can be confusing when applied on arrays: it returns the number of elements along the first dimension only.
+It is better not to use it with arrays, and use ``.shape[0]`` instead for clarity.

 .. warning:: In Python (so it is also true for NumPy ndarrays), the assignation operator '=' does not make a copy.
 It adds a reference to the reference list of an object stored in memory.
 When the number of references drops to zero, the object will disappear and for ndarrays the memory buffer will be released.

     >>> a = np.arange(100)